arista-netdevops-community/avd-cEOS-Lab/README.md

 This repository contains ansible playbooks which allow the user to quickly:

-1. Deploy cEOS-Lab Leaf Spine topology using [containerlab](https://containerlab.dev/).
+1. Deploy cEOS-Lab based Leaf Spine topology using [containerlab](https://containerlab.dev/).
-2. Configure the Leaf Spine Fabric using Arista Ansible [AVD](https://avd.sh/en/stable/)
+2. Configure the Leaf Spine Fabric using Arista Ansible [AVD](https://avd.arista.com/)

 The same AVD templates can also be used with vEOS-Lab and physical Lab switches with slight changes to lab files.